Reading Time: 4 minutes

 The bright side is that if you are truly committed, you’ll slowly start accepting and enjoying practicing as an intrinsic aspect of your search for mastery -Just like you can get very into fitness and nutrition after making it part of your life and accepting it as the basis for losing weight and living a healthy lifestyle.
 If you are not committed, however, you’ll endlessly keep looking for shortcuts, switching from program to program without ever being able to improve.

 So what do I mean by Commitment?
 Commitment means being willing to put the time and energy necessary for as long as it’s necessary until you achieve what you want.
 It means that even if you have an inefficient method and would take you twice as long as others, you are still willing to do it.
-Someone who is truly committed to learn something does not care if it takes one year or five to achieve, the only thing that matters is to achieve it at some point.
+Someone who is truly committed to learning something does not care if it takes one year or five to achieve, the only thing that matters is to achieve it at some point.

 This is a key attitude of highly successful people, they are goal oriented first, and efficiency oriented second.
 In other words, they care more about getting to the destination than about how quickly they can get there.
 Let’s look at an example.
 Imagine you start running every morning to get in shape. let’s say also that it takes an entire year of consistently going for a run each day for you to get in shape.

 Are there faster methods that require less effort?
 Sure, but they mean nothing if you don’t follow them.
-Think of people with expensive home fitness centres that never use them.
+Think of people with expensive home fitness centers that never use them.
 Ideally, we would want the commitment and the efficiency -Having the home fitness center and using it every day- but if you can only have one, I rather you have the commitment.

 What ultimately matters is that you can get what you want.
 Commitment without efficiency will get you results in the long term.
 Efficiency without commitment is a waste of time.